 All Questions – Lists both answered and unanswered questions

-Needs Article – Lists Answers that are tagged as still needing articles
+Needs Article – Lists questions that are tagged as still needing articles

 Categories in Knowledge Base are useful for quickly sorting your articles into specific topics.

 1. Hover over the icon and click Manage Categories.